rob-bl8ke/Az204-Containerization/Code/Scripts/ContainerInstances/Deploy and Teardown Container Instance.md

 ### Overview
 - Create a resource group.
 - Create a container.
-    - Git it an image and a FQDN and expose it via port 80.
+    - Give it an image and a FQDN and expose it via port 80.

 ### Code

 Set your variables.
 The `$dnsNameLabel` will become the fully qualified domain name (FQDN).
+Structure is `customlabel.azureregion.azurecontainer.io`.
 ```powershell
 $resourceGroup = _
 $location = southafricasouth